 About Corbin & King

 Chris Corbin and Jeremy King have been partners in business for over 35 years.
 During that time they have created some of London’s most iconic restaurants.
 Along with their most recent opening, Soutine, in St John’s Wood, they continue to make a significant contribution to the hospitality industry.

 Chris Corbin and Jeremy King first met whilst working at Langan's Brasserie and Joe Allen's respectively, both influential restaurants on the London scene in the late 1970s.

 The theme of restoring faded restaurants to their former glory continued with the purchase and renovation of J. Sheekey in 1998.
 In the same year, Caprice Holdings Limited was sold to Signature Restaurants, and Corbin & King remained as non-executive Directors until 2002.

-Rex Restaurant Associates was created to manage the future expansion of Corbin and King's interests and to allow them to focus on new opportunities in London and abroad, as well as manage the existing portfolio, including The Delaunay in London's Aldwych, Brasserie Zédel in Sherwood Street, which opened in June 2012, Colbert on Sloane Square, which opened in October 2012, Fischer's on Marylebone High Street (Spring 2014), Bellanger in Islington (December 2015) and Café Wolseley at Bicester Village (June 2018) and Soutine in St John's Wood (April 2019).
+Corbin & KIng (formerly Rex Restaurant Associates until January 2014) was created to manage the future expansion of the company's interests and to focus on new opportunities in London and abroad, as well as manage the existing portfolio, including The Delaunay in London's Aldwych (December 2011), Brasserie Zédel in Sherwood Street (June 2012), Colbert on Sloane Square (October 2012), Fischer's on Marylebone High Street (Spring 2014), Bellanger in Islington (December 2015) and Café Wolseley at Bicester Village (June 2018) and Soutine in St John's Wood (April 2019).